Condiments & Sauces

 Pantry

-Store unopened commercially prepared mayonnaise in a cool, dark pantry.
-Once opened, mayonnaise must be refrigerated immediately.
+Unopened commercial mayonnaise can be stored in a cool, dark pantry until its 'Best By' date.
+Once opened, it must be refrigerated immediately.

 Refrigerator